To configure Azure Active Directory for Content Registration you need to be an Azure AD Global Administrator or Application Administrator.

 # Create SecureString password for service [SecureString] $svcPasswordSecure = ConvertTo-SecureString -String "<ServicePassword>" -AsPlainText -Force# Create SecureString password for SPO [SecureString] $spoPasswordSecure = ConvertTo-SecureString -String "<ServicePassword>" -AsPlainText -Force .\SPOContentRegistration.ps1 -ServiceUrl "https://<ServiceUrl>/" -ServiceUsername "<ServiceUsername>" -ServicePassword $svcPasswordSecure -WebUrl "https://<SharePointUrl/Site/SubSite>/" -ListTitle "ListName" -Context List -UserName "<UserName>" -ConnectorId <ConnectorId> -Tenant "<Tenant>.onmicrosoft.com" -Audience "https://recordpoint.com/rpfabric" -ClientId <ClientId> -Password $spoPasswordSecure

 To retrieve your Connector ID for SharePoint Online or OneDrive for Business, go to the Connector Gallery by clicking the cog icon in the top right of the screen.
 Then, click on your SharePoint Online or OneDrive for Business connector tile in the gallery.
-Your Connector ID will be visible in the Address Bar at the top of your browser window:
+Your Connector ID is the last segment of the URL in the Address Bar at the top of your browser window:

 Your connector settings will influence on what is submitted to Records365.
 To make sure the script behaves as you expect, we suggest you review your connector settings by going to the connectors gallery and clicking on the connector you will be performing Content Registration.